docarray/docarray/docs/data_types/tensor/tensor.md

 # Tensor

-DocArray support several tensor types that can be used inside BaseDoc.
+DocArray supports several tensor types that can you can use inside `BaseDoc`.

 The main ones are:

-- [`NdArray`][docarray.typing.tensor.NdArray] for numpy tensors
+- [`NdArray`][docarray.typing.tensor.NdArray] for NumPy tensors
-- [`TorchTensor`][docarray.typing.tensor.TorchTensor] for Pytorch tensors
+- [`TorchTensor`][docarray.typing.tensor.TorchTensor] for PyTorch tensors
-- [`TensorFlowTensor`][docarray.typing.tensor.TensorFlowTensor] for tensorflow tensors
+- [`TensorFlowTensor`][docarray.typing.tensor.TensorFlowTensor] for TensorFlow tensors

-The three of them wrap from their respective framework tensor type.
+The three of them wrap their respective framework's tensor type.

 !!! note
     [`NdArray`][docarray.typing.tensor.NdArray] and [`TorchTensor`][docarray.typing.tensor.TorchTensor] are a subclass of their native tensor type.
-This means that they can be used natively inside their framework.
+This means that they can be used natively in their framework.

 !!! warning
     [`TensorFlowTensor`][docarray.typing.tensor.TensorFlowTensor] stores the pure `tf.Tensor` object inside the `tensor` attribute.
-This is due to a limitation on the TensorFlow framework that does not allow to subclass the `tf.Tensor` object.
+This is due to a limitation of the TensorFlow framework that prevents you from subclassing the `tf.Tensor` object.

-DocArray also supports [`AnyTensor`][docarray.typing.tensor.AnyTensor] which is the Union of the three previous tensor types.
+DocArray also supports [`AnyTensor`][docarray.typing.tensor.AnyTensor], which is the Union of the three previous tensor types.
-This is a generic placeholder to specify that it can work with any tensor type (numpy, torch, tensorflow).
+This is a generic placeholder to specify that it can work with any tensor type (NumPy, PyTorch, TensorFlow).

 ## Tensor Shape validation